phsphd/aiprediction_us/README.md

 ### `GET /api/v53a/{did}/last-elements/`

-Get the last elements of various data arrays for a specific Device ID.
+Get the last elements of various data arrays for a specific Date ID.

 **Authentication:** Token required

 **URL Parameters:**
-- `did`: Device ID to fetch the last elements for
+- `did`: Date ID to fetch the last elements for

 **Response:**
 ```json